Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 51 53 AM](https://github.com/user-attachments/assets/d45d6cb5-e17b-4632-b1fe-7aee71cbbfd1)

 - **Insights:**
+Top Discounted Product:
+Eureka Disposable Bags for Sanitaire Vibra Groomer I Upright Vac has the highest average discount of 80%.

+High Discounts (70-79%):
+GBC Plasticlar Binding Covers and GBC VeloBinder Electric Binding Machine both have an average discount of 73%.
+Cisco 8961 IP Phone Charcoal, Epson Perfection V600 Photo Scanner, and Lexmark MarkNet N8150 Wireless Print Server have a 70% discount.

+Moderate Discounts (60-69%):
+Premier Elliptical Ring Binder Black has a 64% average discount.
+Wilson Jones Custom Binder Spines & Labels has a 63% discount.
+Avery Triangle Shaped Sheet Lifters Black 2/Pack and Avery Durable Slant Ring Binders each have a 62%discount.

+Lower Discounts (50-59%):
+Several products, including Eldon Executive Woodline II Cherry Finish Desk Accessories and Acco PRESSTEX Data Binder with Storage Hooks, have discounts ranging between 51% and 59%.

+These insights highlight the most heavily discounted products, which can help identify potential sales trends or inventory clearance items.

 6.Which shipping modes have an average delay greater than 2 days, and how are they ranked by their average delay time?

 ![Query_6](https://github.com/user-attachments/assets/ea911d92-6961-4495-b3d8-cc2ce829995e)